DelineaXPM/tss-k8s/README.md

 ## Use

-Once the `tss-injector` is available in the Kubernetes cluster, and the [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) is in place, any appropriately annotated k8s Secrets are modified on create and update.
+Once the injector is available in the Kubernetes cluster, and the [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) is in place, any appropriately annotated Kubernetes Secrets are modified on create and update.

 The four annotations that affect the behavior of the webhook are: